-The timing chain tensioners job is to keep the chain taught, when it fails it allows the timing jump teeth which in turn allows the pistons collide with the valves. repairing this type failure requires major rectification work and in some cases requires a replacement engine.
+The timing chain tensioner’s job is to keep the chain taught, when it fails it allows the timing jump teeth which in turn allows the pistons to collide with the valves. repairing this type of failure requires major rectification work and in some cases requires a replacement engine.

 Excessive Oil Consumption

 Oil consumption is an issue for some Audi’s fitted with the 20 lt gas engine from 09 to 2013.
 Audi claim oil consumption of 1 quart per 1,000 miles is acceptable, many owners disagreed.
-Audi have a process of measuring your oil consumption and if it finds it in excessive it initially offered replacing the pistons and rings.
+Audi has a process of measuring your oil consumption and if it finds it excessive it initially offered to replace the pistons and rings.

-When a manufacturer admits to a flaw in their product, they launch a campaign to repair all effected models.
-Many campaigns are safety related and are given priority.
-As of writing there are 83 pages of Audi recalls logged NHTSA web site.
+When a manufacturer admits to a flaw in their product, they launch a campaign to repair all affected models.
+Many campaigns are safety-related and are given priority.
+As of writing, there are 83 pages of Audi recalls logged NHTSA website.

 This shouldn’t alarm you, campaigns are common because the truth is, all cars are flawed.
 Don’t believe me?
 Check the NHTSA (National Highway Traffic Administration), use whichever manufacturer you like, you’ll find a ton of recalls.